simonh1000/elm-webpack-starter/README.md

 ## Changelog

+ - 2.1.0 - switch to webpack-serve (from webpack dev server)
  - 2.0.0
     - Remove Bootstrap (use purecss as simple alternative - you don't want me choosing your css framework after all)
     - Compile CSS into separate file